riyansh100/chat-backend/README.md

 No persistence or replay

-No Kafka / NATS
+No Kafka or NATS

-🔮 Planned (Not Implemented)

-Authentication & API keys for INGESTORS

-Read-only consumer enforcement

-Event ordering guarantees

-Persistence & replay

-Kafka / NATS integration

-Risk / analytics services

-🧠 Learning Goals
+Purpose

-This project focuses on:
+This project exists to explore and practice:

 Concurrency correctness

 Single-writer state ownership

+Event routing design

 Distributed fan-out

-Failure-aware design
+Failure-aware backend system architecture

-Clean separation of domain and infrastructure

-📌 How to Run

-Multiple terminals are used:

-Redis server

-One or more backend server instances

-WebSocket INGESTOR clients

-WebSocket CONSUMER clients